 Practice Group | Bassford Remele

-For more than 30 years, the Bassford Remele team has been involved in many of the most important unfair competition cases in the state.
-In fact, we have played a big part in developing and shaping Minnesota law in this arena.
+For more than 30 years, the Bassford Remele team has been involved in many of the most important unfair-competition cases in the state.
+In fact, we have been a major player in developing Minnesota law in this arena.
 But our experience extends beyond Minnesota — spanning state and federal courts throughout the country and representing clients in a wide range of industries from small businesses to Fortune 500 Companies.

-Whether we are defending unfair competition claims or helping to enforce non-compete agreements, our significant courtroom experience means we have the know-how to help clients understand the best way to handle their dispute and to guide their cases to successful conclusion.
+Whether we are defending unfair competition claims or acting to enforce restrictive covenants, our significant courtroom experience means we have the know-how to help clients understand the best way to handle their dispute and to guide their cases to successful conclusion.

 Representative Cases